stebuehler/opnrcd/README.md

 * PCA decomposition

 ## To Do
-* Show Stropheninfo in tooltip for scatterplots
-* Show numbers in correlation matrix heatmap
 * Find a css style sheet
+* Make layout more mobile friendly (not sure how easy)
+* Scatterplot: Show Stropheninfo in tooltip
+* Scatterplot: Possibility to group by various fields (Jahr, Künstler, Baujahr, Nationalität, Sprache).
+Coloring by year can not apply to these, though (except for the Jahr choice), i.e. either switch it off or make it conditional
+* Correlation: Show numbers in matrix heatmap
+* Correlation: Add "Dauer" as another row / column
+* Time-series: Add the possibility to show years side-by-side (i.e. above each other)?
+* Time-series: Rename filters ("x axis" and "y axis" don't make sense)
+* Time-series: Why just two measures shown, why not all at once? (i.e. all six Bewertungskriterien in plots).
+Could get too busy, though.
-* Treemap: Let user chose if grouping by Country or different attribute (Baujahr etc.)
+* Treemap: Let user chose if grouping by Country or different attribute (Baujahr, Sprache etc.)
 * Treemap: choice whether to include skits or not (currently not)

 ## Bugs
 * x-filter = y-filter gives error
 * Heatmap: Dauer/count colorscale is only refreshed when tab is changed

-## Deployment process
+## Updates for remote app in case new packages are used in the app:
-* (if necessary) Update requirements.txt: type 'pipreqs .' in the project directory (may first need to install pipreqs via 'pip install pipreqs')
+* Update requirements.txt: Either manually or type 'pipreqs .' in the project directory (may first need to install pipreqs via 'pip install pipreqs')
-* (if necessary) Update environment.yml: Manually :)
+* Update environment.yml: Manually
-* (if necessary) Update conda environment with 'conda env create' in the anaconda prompt